hannahkim1/csen60/week9/web-security-privacy.md

 ### Browser Server Communication
 - https represents an encrypted connection

+### Digital Certificate
+- ensures that the connection is valid and that the website is an authentic site

 ## Privacy
 ### Cookies
 - name/value pair created by a website to store information on your computer